fdeboo/to-infinity/README.md

 ```

 *\*for guidance on where to obtain these values click [here](#guidance)*
-6. If using VSCode, or else if necessary, restart the IDE and reactivate the virtual environment (as per step 3)
+6\.
+If using VSCode\, or else if necessary\, restart the IDE and reactivate the virtual environment \(as per step 3\)
-7. Migrate the admin panel models to create the database template:
+7\.
+Migrate the admin panel models to create the database template:

 ```
  python3 manage.py migrate